Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Discussion

 \subsection{Implications for gamma-ray bursts}

-Figure~\ref{fig:bh} shows the masses (top) and dimensionless spins (bottom) of the black holes for our standard resolution models as functions of post-bounce time.
+Figure~\ref{fig:bh} shows the masses (top) and dimensionless spins (bottom) of the black holes for our models as functions of post-bounce time.
 Here, the mass and dimensionless spin of the black holes are estimated from the equatorial and polar circumference radii of the apparent horizon (e.g., \citealt{Shibata2016a}).

+For models \texttt{AD09x1} and \texttt{AD20x1}, in which we use the original angular momentum distribution of the stellar evolution simulations, the mass accretion and thus the spin up of the black hole are suppressed because of the late-time disk formation and the quicker launch of the outflow from the disk.
+The dimensionless spins for these models are $\sim 0.4$ and 0.7 respectively.
+For these models, the Blandford-Znajek mechanism \citep{Blandford1977}, which is one of the most promising mechanisms to power gamma-ray bursts (e.g., \citealt{Gottlieb2022mar}), may provide only moderately large Poynting luminosity for launching intense electromagnetic waves because of its strong dependence on the black-hole spin.
+Moreover, because of the low density of the disk for these models, strong magnetic fields may not be sustained in the vicinity of the black hole.
+This indicates that more rapidly rotating progenitors than those of \texttt{AD09} and \texttt{AD20} would be preferred for generating powerful relativistic jets.

-For models \texttt{T20} and \texttt{AD20x2}, the mass accretion from the disk onto the black hole continues for a long timescale ($\agt 20$\,s) because of the presence of the long-term high-mass-accretion rate phase.
-This leads to rapidly spinning black holes, the dimensionless spin of which is 0.96 and 0.80, respectively, at the termination of the simulations.
-During the long-term evolution process of the black holes, the accretion disk is likely to be in a turbulent state associated with magnetohydrodynamical instabitlities such as the MRI \citep{Balbus1991a} in a realistic situation.
+For the rapidly rotating model \texttt{AD20x2}, the mass accretion from the disk onto the black hole continues for a long timescale ($\agt 20$\,s) because of the presence of the long-term high-mass-accretion rate phase.
+This leads to a rapidly spinning black hole, the dimensionless spin of which is $\sim 0.8$ at the termination of the simulations.
+During the long-term evolution of the black hole, the accretion disk is likely to be in a turbulent state associated with magnetohydrodynamical instabitlities such as the MRI \citep{Balbus1991a} in a realistic situation.
 By this, the magnetic-field strength should be enhanced, and the magnetic flux penetrating the black hole is increased as a result of the mass accretion (and magnetic flux accretion) onto the black hole.
-Such a highly spinning black hole penetrated by a strong magnetic field could be a promising central engine for relativistic jet via the Blandford-Znajek process \citep{Blandford1977} that is believed to power gamma-ray bursts (e.g., \cite{Gottlieb2022mar}).
+Such a highly spinning black hole penetrated by a strong magnetic field could be a promising central engine for relativistic jet via the Blandford-Znajek process (e.g., \cite{Christie2019dec,Hayashi2022} for a related topic).